FuSeFL: Fully Secure and Scalable Federated Learning: Threat Model and Security Considerations

 \section{Threat Model and Security Considerations}

-\textbf{Deployment model and trust assumptions:} FuSeFL targets scalable cross-silo federated learning where each client, such as a hospital or financial institution, holds a distinct set of samples over a shared feature space, a concept known as horizontal federated learning \cite{gargary2024systematicreviewfederatedgenerative}.
+\textbf{Deployment Model and Trust Assumptions:} FuSeFL targets scalable FL where each client, such as a hospital, financial institution, or mobile device, holds a distinct set of samples over a shared feature space, i.e., horizontal FL \cite{gargary2024systematicreviewfederatedgenerative}.
 Clients are governed by regulatory frameworks and formal agreements such as HIPAA or GDPR, which limit the risk of deviation from the protocol.

-The trust model assumes: (1) \textbf{Clients} do not collude with others in the same training group.
-Each may attempt to infer private information from its own view but adheres to the protocol.
-(2) \textbf{Aggregation servers} are honest-but-curious, do not collude with one another or with clients, and jointly perform MPC-based aggregation.
+The trust model assumes: (1) \textbf{Clients} do not know whom they are pairing with, as their communication is routed through a trusted party.
+Due to this anonymity, clients in the same group cannot collude with each other or with the servers.
+Collusion among clients outside each training pair is not problematic, since the shares they hold do not allow the reconstruction of sensitive information.
+Clients are semi-honest, meaning that while they may attempt to infer private information, they still adhere to the protocol.
+(2) At least one of the \textbf{aggregation servers} is trusted, while the other is honest-but-curious.
+They do not collude with one another or with clients, and together they jointly perform MPC-based aggregation.
 (3) \textbf{The model owner} is trusted to manage protocol coordination but cannot access client data or intermediate model states.

-To reduce the risk of collusion and information leakage across rounds, FuSeFL employs dynamic client grouping, reassigning clients into new training groups in each round to prevent repeated interactions.
-While our protocol assumes no collusion within a group during a single round, this is a well-founded assumption in cross-silo federated learning\cite{cross2, cross3}, where clients are typically autonomous organizations with independent data silos, isolated infrastructure, and legally enforced compliance boundaries.
-Such structural and regulatory separation significantly reduces the feasibility of coordinated behavior required for collusion.
-FuSeFL is architected to support threshold secret sharing as a drop-in extension, enabling privacy preservation even with up to \( t \) colluding clients per group.
-We plan to implement and evaluate this enhancement in future work.
+To avoid collusion and information leakage, the trusted server is responsible for pairing clients using the available metadata and the risk-aware dynamic client grouping algorithm.
+All communication between clients in a group passes through the trusted server to maintain anonymity.
+The risk-aware dynamic client grouping algorithm further prevents repeated interactions by reassigning clients into new training groups in each round.